motibytes/SorceRawr.github.io/rawr.md

 ---
 layout: post
 title: about
+permalink: rawr
 ---

 SorceRawr.com is the future 'Source of Creativity', rapidly rising as the definitive creativity cultivation site on the net.

 Inspired by anything on the site?
 Want to show some appreciation?
+Just interested in investing in its potential?

 A gift to me can be a gift to you,
 [Official SorceRawr Merch Store] !